Makster04/All_Data_Engineering/Definitons.md

+- **GridSearchCV: A hyperparameter tuning technique in machine learning that exhaustively searches over a specified parameter grid to find the best combination of hyperparameters for a given model, using cross-validation to evaluate performance.
+- **Cross-Validation:** A model evaluation technique in machine learning that splits the dataset into multiple subsets (or "folds") to train and test the model on different partitions, ensuring better generalization and reducing overfitting.
 - **K-Nearest Neigboor**: An effective classification and regression algorithm that uses nearby points in order to generate a prediction.
 - **Supervised Learning:** Training models using labeled data (data with known output values) to predict specific outcomes or classifications.
 - **Unsupervised Learning:** Training models using unlabeled data (data without known output values) to discover hidden patterns, groupings, or structures within the data, rather than predicting specific outcomes.